-The following graphic shows the annual performance of the investment fund's tranche I (VTA), income-retaining unit certificates without payment of capital gains tax for the fund and for the benchmark (see below under "Benchmark" for details), in EUR up to the cut-off date 12/31/2020.
+The following graphic shows the annual performance of the investment fund's tranche R (VTA), income-retaining unit certificates without payment of capital gains tax, in EUR up to the cut-off date 12/31/2020.

 ■ Fund performance in % p.a. ■ Benchmark performance in % p.a.